News Story

 Bill would revive and expand upon repealed state occupational requirements

-Bills introduced in the Michigan House last month would require interior designers to be licensed to work.
+Bills introduced in the Michigan House in September would require interior designers to be licensed to work.
 House Bill 5960, introduced by Rep. Carol Glanville, D-Walker, would also impose continuing education requirements on designers.

 Interior designers had to register with the state until 2014, a requirement which included passing a qualification exam proctored by the Council for Interior Design Qualification.
 The Michigan Department of Licensing and Regulatory Affairs administered the registry under Section 601a of the Occupation Code.
 State and local government agencies were authorized to review the list.